xrdocs/multicast/_tutorials/2022-10-19-test-yusef.md

 published: true
 date: '2022-10-19 10:24 +0300'
 title: test yusef
-author: Yosef Manasseh
+author: Romain Cyrille
 excerpt: test
 position: hidden
 ---
 ## A New Post

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.
+Use the toolbar above, or click the **?** button for formatting help.asdad